-1 Introduction
+1. Introduction

 In this work we develop an approach to train a deep Convolutional Neural Network (CNN) to classify features in footwear impressions for use in forensic applications.
-The features we classify are known as descriptors within the UK footwear forensic units [1, 2, 3, 4] and can be defined as recognisable units within a footwear pattern which can be classified.
+The features we classify are known as descriptors within the UK footwear forensic units [1-4] and can be defined as recognisable units within a footwear pattern which can be classified.
 The descriptors are used by forensic practitioners to describe the makeup of a footwear pattern.
+A similar use of descriptors has been proposed in literature for face recognition, termed as the linguistic descriptors [5].

-Every footwear impression added to the UK's National Footwear Reference Collection (NFRC) is manually labelled with the descriptors [1].
-The NFRC is built on an agreed standard for coding footwear patterns for different forces in the UK and at the time of writing, to the best of our knowledge, is the biggest police-owned collection of footwear impressions in the world.
-The NFRC footwear pattern collection is updated on a regular basis [5].
+Every footwear impression added to the UK's National Footwear Reference Collection (NFRC)1 is manually labelled with the descriptors [1].
+The NFRC is built on an agreed standard for coding footwear patterns for different forces in the UK and at the time of writing, to the best of our knowledge, is the biggest aashraf@bournemouth.ac.uk (A.W.U.
+Ashraf), mbennett@bournemouth.ac.uk (M. Bennett), scott.neville@bluestar-software.co.uk (S. Neville), alun.mackrill@bluestar-software.co.uk (A. Mackrill).